 I have trained for 5 years to become a Somatic Experiencing Practitioner.
 I now work in the field of healing trauma particularly with yogis and meditators.

-Since 2011 I am inspired by the work of Italian Yogini Vanda Scaravelli, and I continue training with Yoga teachers from her lineage.
+Since 2011 I have been inspired by the work of Italian Yogini Vanda Scaravelli, and I continue training with Yoga teachers from her lineage.
 Her intuitive, revolutionary, stress free approach to working with the body from the inside out, blends seamlessly with the Buddha’s teachings on Mindfulness, and is highly compatible with the principles of Somatic Experiencing.